What Is A Scaled Agile Framework?

 Both the frameworks have their differences and they depend on the way they decide to deal with their work.
 Scrum is usually used for organizing small teams whereas, SAFe is used for organizing an entire organization.

-- Scrum Master: the one who looks after the job in time of sprints.
+- Scrum Master: the one who looks after the job in the time of sprints.

 - Scrum Team: a group of people responsible for the completion of the assigned jobs for each sprint.